Noxid86/handbook/Benefits and Perks/Computer Hardware.md

 **3. Bring Your Own Device**

-You may bring your own device to use for work provided that this device complies with the [privacy and security](https://github.com/devmynd/handbook/blob/master/Employment%20Policies/Privacy%20and%20Security.md) policies of the company including inspection upon request and encryption.
+You may bring your own device to use for work provided that this device complies with the [data security](https://github.com/devmynd/handbook/blob/master/Operations/Data%20Security.md) policies of the company including inspection upon request and encryption.

 ## Upgrade Cycle

-All company owned laptops are replaced every 24 months with equivalent versions.
+All company owned laptops are replaced roughly every 24 months with equivalent versions.

 ## Purchase at End-of-life